Blockstream/satellite/doc/antenna-pointing.md

 ## Next Steps

 Well done.
-Your receiver is properly set-up and you are now ready to run the Bitcoin FIBRE application receiving data via the Blockstream Satellite Network.
-Please refer to the [Bitcoin FIBRE guide](fibre.md) for further instructions.
+Your receiver is properly set-up and you are now ready to run the Bitcoin Satellite application receiving data via the Blockstream Satellite Network.
+Please refer to the [Bitcoin Satellite guide](bitcoin.md) for further instructions.